tkm3d1a/HotelReservation/README.md

 ### Local Database Needs

 - Current project is built on MariaDB solution
   - Version 10.6.12
 - Other Database may be used, but would require replacing the JDBC dependency
   - No testing has been done on code transfer with different DB Connector

 ## Running the application

 ### Initial Setup (from fresh installation)

 - Make default admin
+  - navigate to `<baseurl>/setup/admin` to generate an admin user
+  - Admin user login details will be displayed on the screen for teh created user
+  - This step only needs to be completed once
 - Make your first clerk
+  - Clerk accounts can only be made by the admin user
 - Register as a guest
+  - Navigate to the login page and click the option to register a new user
+  - Registrations must be unique on `username` and `email address`

 ### Basic Functions

+- A guest can reserve a room for themselves
+- A clerk can reserve a room for a guest
+  - When reserving a room as a clerk, the selection is via drop down to prevent errors
+  - Would recommend changing to a fuzzy search or autocomplete option for larger user databases
+- Admin can add and modify rooms
+- Clerks can process check in and check out of users
+- Payment for reservations are generated
+  - Payment occurs in 3 steps
+    - First, a "PENDING" step is generated when a user confirms
+    - Second, the payment is updated when the user checks in with "deposit" information
+    - Third, the payment is processed and finalized when the user checks out

 ### Test Classes